v051226-2

 The June 24 Build

-Headline for the client: the experience is no longer a series of separate moments.
-It is one continuous space that builds from noise, to signal, to live proof - all on one wall, in one room, triggered by the guest.
+The experience is no longer a series of separate moments.
+It is one choreographed journey through the space - hallway, threshold, reveal, proof, demo, dwell - that builds from noise, to signal, to live proof.
+The LED wall is the centerpiece, not the whole room.

 Slide 2 - Footprint